Taiwanese pangolin: Poaching

-The population of Taiwanese pangolins have been rapidly decreasing due to the high demand in the local medicine and meat market from 1950 to 1970.
-Additionally, many Taiwanese pangolins have been exported globally for its leather.
-While it said to have mostly stopped today, some Taiwanese pangolins are also exported to China, as China is one of the biggest consumers of pangolin-products.
+The population of Taiwanese pangolins rapidly decreased due to the high demand in the local medicine and meat markets from 1950 to 1970.
+Additionally, many Taiwanese pangolins have been exported globally for their leather.
+While it said to have mostly stopped today, some Taiwanese pangolins are also exported to China, as China is one of the biggest consumers of pangolin–based products.
 After the government's ban of commercial harvesting of Taiwanese pangolins, a slight increase in the population was observed.
-However, due to the lack of strict regulations, hunting of pangolins in Taiwan still persisted only now in the form of poaching and illegal trading.
-An estimate of more than 2000 pangolins were sold every year as part of illegal trading in the mid-1980s.
+However, due to the lack of strict regulations, hunting of pangolins in Taiwan still persisted, only now in the form of poaching and illegal trading.
+An estimate of more than 2,000 pangolins were sold every year as part of illegal trading in the mid-1980s.
 It is reported that a significant decline in local consumption was only evident after the Taiwanese government established the Wildlife Conservation Act in 1989.